amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 about these fiddly details while ALSO thinking about unambiguity restrictions is a difficult task!

-Engineering best practices suggest that it's a good idea to annotate lenses with their types.
-While Boomerang does not require these annotations (it can infer the types from the terms), types serve as documentation for future programmers to understand what formats the lens maps between.
+Moreover, engineering best practices suggest that it's a good idea to annotate lenses with their types.
+While Boomerang does not require these annotations (it can infer the types from the terms), types serve as documentation for future programmers to understand the formats that lenses process.
 Furthermore, the types provide resilience in the face of future lens modifications, ensuring that the lens maps exactly between strings of the provided formats.
+Hence, if lens authors are going to write down the types anyway, why not allow our system to synthesize the fiddly terms from those types for the programmer?
+It seems clear work will be saved.

                                 -------------